 Can I Calculate My Own Score Based on the Number of Correct Answers?

 Sorry, this doesn’t work.
 Remember, the exam is weighted and scaled.
 Therefore, each question is not worth the same amount of points.
 You can’t simply tally up the number of answers you think you got right to see if you passed.
 It doesn’t work that way.

 The AICPA uses the Item Response Theory to analyze data from past candidates.
 Essentially, this data allows them to categorize more difficult and less difficult questions.
 More difficult questions are weighted higher and less difficult questions are weighted lower.

 How do You Score on BEC with Written Communication?

 The BEC written communication simulation is graded and scored by a computer program.
 If the score is close to passing, a CPA will personally read the response and assign a grade.

-You can increase your score on the written communication section by using proper formatting and grammar and clearly stating ideas and concepts.
+Fortunately, you can increase your score on the written communication section by using proper formatting and grammar and clearly stating ideas and concepts.

 Can I Pass the CPA Exam With Multiple-Choice Only?

 This is a common question and the answer is no. In prior years’ exams, it was possible to pass the exam by only answering multiple choice questions because they were worth 75% of the grade.
 Today, the simulations are weighted at 50% of the score.
 Thus, you need at least some points from simulations in order to pass.